henrlly/NeuralNetFromScratch/README.md

 # NeuralNetFromScratch
- Neural net implemented from scratch using only numpy
+ Neural net implemented from scratch using only Numpy

 ## Features
  - Linear layer